AntonisAgap/ERC20-Token-Sale/README.md

-## Shared Wallet Project using Solidity
+## Asset Tokenization Project using Solidity
 This Smart Contracts project is from the Udemy course [Ethereum Blockchain Developer Bootcamp With Solidity (2022)](https://www.udemy.com/course/blockchain-developer/).

-The goal of this project is to create a shared wallet using smart contracts which limits users withdrawls using allowances.
+The goal of this project is to create a ERC20 Token sale using web3 and Solidity.

 The development goals of this project are:
-* Have an on-chain wallet smart contract.
+* Tokenization using OpenZeppelin Smart Contracts as fungible tokens (ERC20)
+* Creation of erc20, crowdsale, kyc smart contracts
+* Unit testing for the smart contracts
-* Users can deposit funds to the smart contract using a fallbacka function
+* Implementing front-end interaction with the smart contracts using React and web3
-* The contract can store these funds and let users withdraw again according to each user's allowance.
-* Owner can give "allowance" to other, specific user-addresses.
-* Restrict the functions to specific user-roles using modifiers.
-* Use existing smart contracts libraries such as Open Zeppelin.